SPRING 2021 (7 to 14 Weeks)

 Get out of the classroom and your home to do relevant, field-based work, with a small, diverse cohort of peers, pursuing both a collective and personalized course of study, guided by expert practitioners.

 CityLAB is a high school enrichment program for students seeking an active, collaborative, place-based experience, supplementing their regular school.
-It takes place outside of regular school hours.
+It takes place outside of regular school hours: afterschool and on weekends.

 CityLAB students will explore critical topics and urgent questions in New York City through project-based work, discovering new passions, exploring the city, producing a robust portfolio of creative work, and mastering academic and non-academic skills (creative writing, digital media, filmmaking, podcasting, performance, architectural design, planning, policy debate, walking tours, etc.).

 A high school enrichment program for students seeking a place-based, active fieldwork experience, supplementing their regular school.